smitesht/datastructures/tree/README.md

 ## Ancestor Node:

-An ancestor of a node is any predecessor node on the path from root to that node.
+An ancestor of a node is any predecessor node on the path from the root to that node.

-A node reachable by repeated moving from child to parent. for example, A, B, D, H are ancestor of L.
+A node is reachable by repeated moving from child to parent. for example, A, B, D, and H are ancestors of L.

 ## Descendent node:

-A descendent node is any successor node on an path from the node to a leaf node.
+A descendent node is any successor node on a path from the node to a leaf node.

-Leaf node do not have descendent.
+Leaf nodes do not have descendants.

-For example, B, D, H and L are descendent of A.
+For example, B, D, H, and L are descendants of A.

 ## Level of node